langurmonkey/gaiasky-web/content/news/2025/gaiasky_3.6.10.md

 categories = ["release", "version"]
 +++

-Just before the summer holidays, we are happy to announce the release of **Gaia Sky 3.6.10**.
+Today we are happy to announce the release of **Gaia Sky 3.6.10**.
 This is a release that improves on 3.6.9 by bringing a handful of minor improvements and quality-of-life updates, and a lot of bug fixes.
 Additionally, it enables new versions of the [base data](/resources/datasets#default-data) and the [high resolution textures](/reosurces/datasets#hi-res-textures) packs, and a new [virtual texture dataset based on Sentinel-2 data](/resources/datasets/#vt-earth-diffuse-sentinel).

 Here is a screenshot with that Sentinel-2 dataset, which goes down to a resolution of 10 meters/pixel: